-Outgo and income
+Outgo and Income

 Business operators are concerned with the bottom line.
 For each dollar, they spend they want a return.
 Loyalty programs are like planting trees.
 Today, you put in time and effort.
 The tree bears fruits in the future vastly over time and money expended.

-From a short term profit perspective, you can sell an item and make a 10% to 25% profit.
+From a short-term profit perspective, you can sell an item and make a 10% to 25% profit.
 However, your efforts to find customers must continue and such efforts also cost time and money, a factor to consider.
 Forego part of the profit to build loyalty and you will be spending less on customer acquisition as well as sales, which eventually translates to escalating revenues.
 This is how you should look at loyalty programs: an investment for the future.
-Do not let costs of loyalty deter you; the benefits far outweigh spending.
+Do not let the costs of loyalty deter you; the benefits far outweigh spending.

-Choosing the right balance
+Choosing the Right Balance

-Large enterprises may need to employ specific consultant to design, launch, and manage loyalty programs at great expense with greater rewards.
+Large enterprises may need to employ specific consultants to design, launch, and manage loyalty programs at great expense with greater rewards.
 However, smaller businesses can find a happy medium in the form of a loyalty management platform, a perfect balance of cost and performance.